Minimal enumeration of all possible total effects in a Markov equivalence class: Main Results

 To explain how the algorithm works, consider again the example in \cref{fig:example_IDA}(a).
 As we have already seen, \texttt{IDGraphs} first orients edge $A - V_1$ in $\g$.
 We obtain $\g_1 = \texttt{MPDAG}(\g, \{A_1 \rightarrow V_1\})$ and $\g_2 = \texttt{MPDAG}(\g, \{A_1 \leftarrow V_1\})$.
 Note that the effect is already identified in $\g_2$ (second row of \cref{fig:example_IDA}(d)) so $\g_2$ appears in the output.
 The effect in $\g_1$ is still not identified and the algorithm proceeds to orient edge $A - V_2$, which leads to the other two graphs in the output (first row of \cref{fig:example_IDA}(d)).

 Note that, however, if $A - V_2$ was oriented before $A - V_1$, we would arrive at four MPDAGs (\cref{fig:example_IDA}(c)) instead of three!

 The next theorem summarizes the theoretical guarantees of \texttt{IDGraphs}.
-We prove the minimality constructively; see \cref{sec:proofs} for details. \begin{theorem} Suppose $\g$ is a causal MPDAG and $A,\, Y$ are two disjoint node sets in $\g$.
+We prove the minimality constructively; see the Appendix for details. \begin{theorem} Suppose $\g$ is a causal MPDAG and $A,\, Y$ are two disjoint node sets in $\g$.
 Let $L = \{\g_1, \dots, \g_n\}$ be the output of $\texttt{IDGraphs}(A, Y, \g)$.
-Then the following statements hold. \begin{enumerate}[label=(\roman*)] \item The total effect of $A$ on $Y$ is identified in each $\g_i$ ($i=1,\dots,n$). \item For any $i \neq j$, there exists an observational density $f$ that is consistent with $\g$ such that the effect identified from $f$ in $\g_i$ is different from the effect identified from $f$ in $\g_j$. \item $L$ is a partition of $\g$ in terms of DAGs represented. \end{enumerate} \end{theorem}
+Then the following statements hold. \begin{enumerate}[label=(\roman*)] \item The total effect of $A$ on $Y$ is identified in each $\g_i$. \item For any $i \neq j$, there exists an observational density $f$ that is consistent with $\g$ such that the effect identified from $f$ in $\g_i$ is different from the effect identified from $f$ in $\g_j$. \item $L$ is a partition of $\g$ in terms of DAGs represented. \end{enumerate} \end{theorem} \begin{proof}[Proof sketch] Here we sketch out the proof of (ii); see the Appendix for details.
+For two MPDAGs $\mathcal{G}_1$ and $\mathcal{G}_2$ output by \texttt{IDGraphs}, we \emph{construct} a density $f$ that factorizes according to $\mathcal{G}_1$ (and $\mathcal{G}_2$, due to Markov equivalence) but such that $\E[X_Y | \text{do}(X_A = \bm{1})]$ has different values under $\mathcal{G}_1$ and $\mathcal{G}_2$.
+There are two steps in this construction.